Last Updated on January 20, 2021 by Nina Ahmedow

 Vegan Chocolate in Brussels

-We did, however, manage to go to a place for excellent Belgian chocolate.
+You can’t travel as a vegan in Brussels and not try Belgian chocolate.
 Laurent Gerbaud is a chocolatier with a sweet little place not far from the Old Town.
 Upon entering, the owner himself greeted us.
 He later also cleaned our table.
 Refreshingly down to earth.

 I had my first ever vegan hot chocolate with soy milk.
 Of course, due to the dark chocolate, it was quite bitter, a bit too much so for my taste.
 But it was lovely to be able to sit outside in Brussels on the last weekend of winter.
 With a hot chocolate, not at all missing out on things non-vegans do.
 After the hot chocolate, we looked around the lovely store where they had many different chocolates on display.